na-stewart/sanic-security/README.md

 ## Authorization

-Async Auth comes with two protocols for authorization: role based and wildcard based permissions.
+sanic-security comes with two protocols for authorization: role based and wildcard based permissions.

 * Role-based access control (RBAC) is a policy-neutral access-control mechanism defined around roles and privileges.
 The components of RBAC such as role-permissions, user-role and role-role relationships make it simple to perform user assignments.